By Tech Powered Dad | October 8, 2010

 UPDATE: It is now possible to buy a Casio Prizm.
-To get one of the most anticipated calculators of all time, follow this link to buy your Casio Prizm on Ebay.
+To get highly anticipated calculator, click here to buy your Casio Prizm on Amazon.

 You float into classroom, hovering over the desks.
 All around you, colors are radiating throughout the classroom You make your way to the teacher’s desk, where you see a TI-Nspire Clickpad.
 Suddenly, in a flash of color, the Nspire transforms to a new calculator you’ve never seen before with amazing new capabilities.
 This isn’t just a weird dream.
 This is actually the promotional video for the new Casio Prizm, or fx-CG10.

 As the name and video suggest, Casio’s Prizm has a full color display (65,000 colors, in fact).
 It’s 384×216 display is also backlit.
 When I reviewed the fx-9860GII, I found that Casio got the backlighting feature just right, and I’m optimistic that it’ll be the same here.
 It’s also a really elegant design.
 It looks more like an oversized cell phone that a graphing calculator.
 I’m betting more than a few students and parents will buy a Prizm just because it’s so attractive.